6 steps to trade mark registration

 Step 6 – Trade marks are registered

-You’ve overcome any and all objections, no one has opposed your trade mark applications and now you’ve got trade marks registrations around the world protecting your brand.
+Congratulations!
+You’ve overcome any and all objections, no one has opposed your trade mark applications and now you have registered trade marks around the world protecting your brand.